Shortening the Sales Cycle in Healthcare – Getting Inside the Buyer’s Head

 This is where the art of selling comes in.
 Here are three things you can do to get better insights into where your salespeople are in the process:

 - What is the relationship with the champion?
-In some cases, the champion is on your side of the table and telling you everything you need to know.
+Sometimes, the champion is on your side of the table and tells you everything you need to know.

-If they aren’t, are there things you can do to get them to be more transparent?
+Are there things you can do to get them more transparent if they aren’t?
 If they are resistant, why is that?
 Are they favoring someone else?